 - Rounding up, this means that 7 feet, or 84 inches, of heater is needed.
-Standard heaters are not available in this length (units are typically available in 48- and 36-inch sizes), so in this case, a single 8 ft. or two 4 ft. heaters would be the likely choice.
+Standard heaters are not available in this length (units are typically available in 48- and 36-inch sizes), so in this case, a single 8-ft. or two - ft. heaters would be the likely choice.

 It is always best to slightly oversize when selecting baseboard heaters.
-There is no loss of efficiency by heating with baseboard heaters slightly larger than minimum requirements.
+There is no loss of efficiency by heating with baseboard heaters that are slightly larger than minimum requirements.

 |Total Area of Room (sq. ft.)||Recommended Heater Rating (watts)||Electrical Circuit Size Needed (240 volts)|